FireflySpectra/firefly_release/README.md

 ## Environmental variables
 Once you have downloaded and unpacked the code you need to set some environmental variables adequately.
-Here there  is an example for a .bashrc file:
+Here there  is an example for a .bashrc or .bash_profile file:

 ```
 $FF_DIR='[your path to Firefly]/firefly_release'